-In the current financial year, the Branch has adopted all the new and revised FRS and INT FRS that are relevant to its operations and effective for annual periods beginning on or after 1 January 2021.
-The adoption of these new/revised FRS and INT FRS did not result in changes to the Branch's accounting policies and has no material effect on the current period's financial statement and is not expected to have a material effect on future periods.
+In the current financial year, the Branch has adopted all the new and revised FRS and INT FRS that are relevant to its operations and effective for annual periods beginning on or after 1 January 2022.
+With the exception of the amendments made to FRS 1-37 Onerous Contracts - Cost of Fulfilling a Contract, the adoption of these new/revised FRS and INT FRS did not result in changes to the Branch's accounting policies and has no material effect on the current period's financial statement and is not expected to have a material effect on future periods.